 \subsubsection{Self-interacting scalar field dark matter}

 We present a brief summary of our previous work \cite{Ravanal:2023ytp} and highlight how this new work connects with it.
 When a quartic self-interaction potential is included in Eq. (\ref{Equation motion}), the nonlinear Klein-Gordon equation is obtained.
 In the large scalar-mass limit (\ref{eq. limite masa grande}), this equation can be identified as a Duffing-type equation \cite{kovacic2011duffing}, which describes a nonlinear harmonic oscillator, and its analytical solution can be expressed in terms of Jacobi elliptic functions \cite{Brax:2019npi,Frasca:2009bc}.
-It is important to note that at distances beyond the transition radius $r_{\text{sg}}$, we enter the domain where the self-gravity of the soliton turns out to be important.
+It is important to note that at distances beyond the transition radius $r_{\text{sg}}$, we enter the domain where the self-gravity of scalar cloud turns out to be important.
 This arises from the hydrostatic equilibrium between the repulsive self-interaction and the self-gravity of the scalar cloud, unlike in the FDM case where the balance occurs between the self-gravity of the scalar cloud and the quantum pressure arising from the uncertainty principle.

 In Fig. (\ref{comparativa}), we present a comparison between the case of repulsive self-interaction (see Eq (32) in \cite{Ravanal:2023ytp}) and the non-interacting case (\ref{eq. rho promedio SF libre}).
 The first thing we notice is a significant change in slope between both cases.
 This difference lies in that the repulsive self-interaction stabilizes the self-gravity of the SF cloud.
 In the non-interacting scenario, the density decreases as $\langle \rho_{\phi} \rangle \propto r^{-3/2}$, while in the self-interacting scenario, it decreases as $\langle \rho_{\phi} \rangle \propto r^{-1}$, at radii between $r_{\rm h} \ll r \ll r_{\rm sg}$.\footnote{The density profile in the self-interacting case exhibits a behavior similar to the NFW profile $\rho_{\text{NFW}} \propto r^{-1}$ \cite{Navarro:1995iw} on scales smaller than the transition radius.
 This behavior has also been observed in previous studies \cite{Brax:2019npi,DeLuca:2023laa}.